+This means that, since 2015, most applicants were refused access to French territory.
+These figures seem to point to the significant difficulties facing persons applying for protection at the border.
 So far, OFPRA has not issued opinions opposing admission to the territory on grounds of inadmissibility.
 The number of refusals of admission based on the Dublin Regulation are very limited.
+More recent information or statistics was not available at the time of writing of this report.

-Indicators: Border Procedure: Personal Interview Same as regular procedure 1. proced rsonal interview of the asylum seeker in most cases conducted in practice in the border Yes No Yes No Yes No 2. erviews conducted through video conferencing?
-Frequently
+Indicators: Border Procedure: Personal Interview Same as regular procedure 1.
+Is a personal interview of the asylum seeker in most cases conducted in practice in the border procedure?
+2. Are interviews conducted through video conferencing? ☐ Frequently ☐ Rarely ☒ Never